 - Clear off horizontal surfaces so that it looks streamlined and uncluttered.

 I hope something you’ve read in this post has been helpful for you!
-Wishing you and yours a lovely and peaceful holiday season.
+Wishing you a lovely and peaceful holiday season.

 Would you like a little company, some great tips and and some support as you create a more organized home?
 Join my FREE Facebook Group The Home Organizing Sisterhood.
 You’ll find a wonderful, supportive bunch of women who, like you, are on a journey to live a more organized and simplified life.